 Are there differences in dimensions for singles and doubles?

 Unlike tennis, pickleball court dimensions remain absolutely identical for singles and doubles.
 You always play on a surface of 6.10 by 13.41 meters, regardless of the number of players on the court.
 This means that in singles, you have to do significantly more running to cover the entire court alone.
-This uniform size makes the sport uncomplicated and ensures that you don't constantly have to adjust to new lines or distances.
+This uniform size makes the sport straightforward and ensures that you don't constantly have to adjust to new lines or distances.
+Just as the right equipment is crucial in pickleball, quality also matters in other areas of life; those interested in modern alternatives to smoking will find expert information for the Swiss market at Vapothèque.
+Are you ready to mark your own court or are you still looking for the right equipment for your next match?
+Discover our selection of professional paddles and portable nets in the shop now and take your game to the next level!